 The suite will comprise four distinct programs, including graduate certificates in data science and urban informatics as well as master’s degrees in urban informatics and business analytics.
 In the future, Northeastern plans to offer additional graduate programs in fields like game analytics.

 The programs will align with Northeastern’s focus on pursuing use-inspired, interdisciplinary research to solve the world’s most pressing problems.
-Indeed, the curriculum will harness the expertise of faculty members in three colleges: the College of Computer and Information Science, the College of Social Sciences and Humanities, and the D’Amore-McKim School of Business.
+Indeed, the curriculum will harness the expertise of faculty members in three colleges: the Khoury College of Computer and Information Sciences, the College of Social Sciences and Humanities, and the D’Amore-McKim School of Business.

 Prospective students who have earned a bachelor’s degree may apply to any one of the four currently available programs, which will begin in either the spring or fall of 2015.
 Those who complete the certificate program in data science may transfer their credit to either of the master’s degree programs, while those who earn the certificate in urban informatics may transfer their credit to its graduate program.